kwhat/jnativehook/README.md

 [GNU Lesser General Public](COPYING.LESSER.md) Licenses as the latter is an extension of the former granting you additional distribution rights.
 As I understand it, you may use this library in proprietary projects so long as it remains an external library with the same binary interface.
-You may modify the source code of this library to fulfill a propritary need, so long as that source code is made public under the aforementioned terms.
+You may modify the source code of this library to fulfill a proprietary need, as long as that source code is made public under the aforementioned terms.
 Please consult with a licenced attorney if you have licence compatibility questions or concerns.

 ## Download